 - Sustainable Communities: public participation

-2) Estimate pest availability in reduced-impact vegetable fields near bluebird nest-boxes.
+2) Estimate leaf-chewing pest availability in areas where birds forage in vegetable fields.

 3) Conduct nest-monitoring and habitat use studies of Eastern Bluebirds on vegetable farms with different levels of insecticide application.